2bt/GTMobile/README.md

-### GTMobile
+# GTMobile

+*Create authentic C64 SID music on the go!*

-GTMobile is a reimplementation of [GoatTracker](https://sourceforge.net/projects/goattracker2/) as an Android app with an interface optimized for the mobile phone.
+GTMobile is an Android app for creating C64 SID music.

-This project is WIP.
-Perhaps it will become useful one day.
+Based on the original [GoatTracker 2](https://sourceforge.net/projects/goattracker2/) by Lasse Öörni.
+Uses the reSID SID emulation by Dag Lem.
+GTMobile is licensed under the GNU General Public License v2.0 (GPLv2).